 UN Volunteers at Headquarters Duty Stations offers the placement of specialist UN Volunteers and UN Youth Volunteers in Headquarters duty stations of the UN to increase on-site capacities as an alternative to internship schemes and traineeship experiences.
 The service line is designed to foster innovation in a culturally-diverse environment and to affirmatively promote gender equality in recruitment and selection.

-UN Volunteers in Support of the UN Resident Coordinator reinforces the UN Resident Coordinators and UN Country Teams and provides the Member States with an increased capacity to analyze milieus and implement strategies that truly localize the Sustainable Development Goals (SDGs).
+UN Volunteers in Support of the UN Resident Coordinator system reinforce the UN Resident Coordinators and UN Country Teams and provide the Member States with increased capacity to analyze milieus and implement strategies that truly localize the Sustainable Development Goals (SDGs).
 UN Volunteers are particularly suited to help the UN Resident Coordinator create synergies between different UN programmes and mechanisms, support institutional infrastructures and build partnerships with national governments and other stakeholders.